 Short Term 12 derives its name from the place of business where the characters work.
-Short Term 12 is a halfway house of sorts for juvenile delinquents that are assigned there while the courts and families figure out what to do with them.
-Three months is the average stay, but some of the kids live there for years, waiting to turn eighteen, where they are released upon the world and have to find a way to fend for themselves.
+Short Term 12 is a halfway house of sorts for juvenile delinquents assigned there while the courts and families figure out what to do with them.
+Three months is the average stay, but some of the kids live there for years, waiting to turn 18, where they are released upon the world and have to find a way to fend for themselves.
 Writer/direction Destin Daniel Cretton adapts his own short film of the same name and follows the staff and residents of Short Term 12 in this emotionally draining movie.

 The girl in charge of Short Term 12 is Grace, played by the incredible Brie Larson.
-Larson has played bit parts in many TV shows and movies, and continues to do so, but this will be her breakout role.
+Larson has played bit parts in many TV shows and movies and continues to do so, but this will be her breakout role.
 She is captivating, beautiful, and sincere.
 Grace comes with her own baggage (she was abused as a child) that allows her to empathize in ways with the kids that others couldn’t.
 It also hinders her from being able to see beyond the past and the pain.
-Her co-worker and boyfriend is Mason, and he is about as down-to-Earth as you can get.
+Her co-worker and boyfriend, Mason, is about as down-to-earth as you can get.
 Mason works with these kids because he has a great sense of humor and a giant heart.
 He takes care of Grace with the same care that he takes care of the children.
 Watching him, you get the sense that if there was one Mason for every child that was damaged by someone or something, the world would be an okay place.
-There isn’t, Mason is the anomaly.
+There isn’t; Mason is the anomaly.
 The movie shows us this beautifully with the third staff member, Nate (Rami Malek).
 Nate is the new guy at Short Term 12, and I get the impression that he has had trouble in his past, but we never learn it.
-Look at his face when a kid freaks out and the shit hits the fan: terror, fear, pain.
+Look at his face when a kid freaks out, and the shit hits the fan: terror, fear, pain.
 Look at Mason’s face: calm, cool, and collected.
 He even cracks a joke or two.
 Whatever Mason has, Nate doesn’t.
 Mason is the best in us, and Nate is the reality.

 The old saying goes that if you think you have problems, sit in a room and listen to other people tell you their problems.
 After that, you will beg for yours back.
-Short Term 12 is that adage made cinema.
+Short Term 12 is that adage-made cinema.
 What each of these kids is going through is not at all outside the realm of reality.
 Life is far from fair, and for some, it is difficult and hard.
 For others, it can be downright agony.
 Of course, they are all children, they did not ask for any of this, but it has become their cross to bear.
 If you seek an example of this, I offer you Marcus (incredibly performed by Keith Stanfield).
 Marcus lacks a significant amount of love, but somehow, someway, he is going to make it.
 Halfway through the movie, Marcus is given an opportunity to express himself and his pain.
 He can only do this in a rap that he has written while Mason attempts to keep a beat on a drum.
 Marcus raps in one long, jaw-dropping close-up that slowly zooms in closer and closer.
 The longer it goes, the more your eyes well with tears and the longer you hold your breath.
-Can an entire year worth of movies be summed up with a single shot?
+Can an entire year’s worth of movies be summed up with a single shot?
 If so, this might be the one.